 Install a Vapor Barrier

 You could also put up a vapor barrier.
 This will assist you in combating further air leaking in.
 From there, you can patch the ceiling using drywall.
-Then, put up the roofing and paint over the fresh drywall so that it matches the rest of the ceiling.
+Then, paint over the fresh drywall so that it matches the rest of the ceiling.

 Of course, you don’t have to necessarily cover up the entire hole.
 Since you have a perfectly good hole in your ceiling, you can use it to your advantage and install lighting to add mood and character to your room.
 This is especially handy if you’ve wanted to put up new lighting anyway.

 One of the most popular lighting options for ceilings is cove lighting.
 These are recessed lights that you can adjust to suit your needs.
 Certain styles let you control the brightness, while others present one continuous level of lighting.

 Skylights serve to bring natural outdoor lighting into your home.
 But if you simply patch up the hole, you will likely find that the room is now much darker.
 You’ve already got a hole in your ceiling, so you may as well put it to use.

 If you have dark walls in the room where the skylight used to be, you should definitely think about installing a new source of lighting.

 Install Stained Glass